Klemensker

 Klemensker is a village in the north-western part of the Danish island of Bornholm.
-With a population of 599 (1 January 2025), it is located on a crossroads 13 km north-east of Rønne, 7 km east of the coastal town Hasle and 12 km south of Allinge.
+With a population of 607 (1 January 2026), it is located on a crossroads 13 km north-east of Rønne, 7 km east of the coastal town Hasle and 12 km south of Allinge.
 It is known for its cheese production.

 Beginning at the village inn, Klemens Kro, the road (Danish vej) Simblegårdsvej begins with an extremely steep drop and later a long climb up the Klemensker Bakke (Klemensker Hill).
-The farm (Danish gård/google:gaard) Simblegård is to the north.
+The farm (Danish gård) Simblegård is to the north.

 History

 The origins of Klemensker possibly date back to around 3800 BC with evidence of a community in today's Smedegade.
 A number of runestones have been found in the village while some of the roads are documented in records from the 14th century.
 The village inn is referred to in documents from 1548 but the first signs of homes around the church are from 1898.
 The first school opened in 1906.
 Only one of several dairies remains today while the old railway closed in 1953.